Blocked Gibbs sampler for hierarchical Dirichlet processes: Introduction

-In this paper, we develop a blocked Gibbs sampler for HDP by considering a finite-dimensional truncation of the underlying Dirichlet processes as in \eqref{finite_HDP}.
-In addition, the concentration parameter shared by the local DPs is dependent on that of the global DP through a gamma prior.
-The algorithm (i) identifies the global weights as a normalization of certain log-concave random variables by marginalizing over the shared concentration, which renders an equivalent prior specification in terms of the unnormalized weights that are dependent in their non-standard posterior, (ii) introduces auxiliary gamma random variables as a slice, which grants conditional independence to the posterior of the unnormalized weights in the form of a tilted gamma density, and (iii) devises a careful envelope for this density to perform an exact rejection sampler with very high acceptance probability.
+In this paper, we develop a blocked Gibbs sampler for HDP by considering a finite-dimensional truncation of the underlying DPs as in \eqref{finite_HDP}.
+In addition, the concentration parameter shared by the local DPs is endowed with a gamma prior whose shape parameter is chosen as the concentration of the global DP.
+The algorithm (i) identifies the global weights as a normalization of certain log-concave random variables by marginalizing over the shared concentration, that renders an equivalent prior specification in terms of the unnormalized weights which are dependent in their non-standard posterior, (ii) introduces auxiliary gamma random variables as a slice, which grants conditional independence to the posterior of the unnormalized weights in the form of a tilted gamma density, and (iii) devises a careful envelope for this density to perform an exact rejection sampler with very high acceptance probability.
 A critical difference of our blocked Gibbs sampler with the slice sampler of \cite{Amini2019ExactSS} is to avoid using the atoms of local DPs as latent variables.
 This resulted in a non-standard full conditional distribution of the global weight variables, but leads to better statistical inference compared to \citet{Amini2019ExactSS}.

 Our algorithm exhibits good mixing behavior with better effective sample size of distinct atoms drawn apriori from the base measure.
 The computation time is stable with the sample size, since the blocked parameter updates factorize across observations in each group that allows for parallelization and makes it suitable for applications to large data sets.
 Additionally, it refrains from the involved bookkeeping of the CRF metaphor, enabling a simpler implementation of HDP for practitioners.